josericardo/bubbledoro/README.md

 @TODO

 - Read input from the user for:
+  - I worked more than I should, start rest right now
   - I was interrupted, restart pomodoro
   - Interruptions: work related, non-work related
   - I worked more than I should, restart rest
   - Last pomodoro was a failure, cancel

+- Give more sound options, agressive and gentle